EY Value Realised 2022 is our annual report on how we’re creating long-term value for our stakeholders — EY people, clients and society.

 In addition, in FY22, more than 91,000 EY people, from 129 countries, devoted their time and skills on EY Ripples projects, impacting 27 million lives.
 We have positively impacted more than 81 million lives since the launch of EY Ripples in 2018, and we continue to make good progress toward our ambition to positively impact one billion lives by 2030.

-We also work with like-minded organizations — government bodies, non-profits, multinational corporations and impact investors — to achieve together what no single organization could achieve alone.
+We also work with like-minded organisations — government bodies, non-profits, multinational corporations and impact investors — to achieve together what no single organisation could achieve alone.
 For example, this year we expanded the relationship with Microsoft to increase social equity in the digital economy, providing training and skills development opportunities to support millions of people to enter or re-enter the workforce or build new businesses by 2025.

-For clients we create long-term value by building trust and transparency in business and the capital markets, and helping them to grow, optimize and protect value.
+For clients we create long-term value by building trust and transparency in business and the capital markets, and helping them to grow, optimise and protect value.
 We innovate, collaborate globally and embed technology into everything we do — today more than 60,000 technologists, working under the Tech@EY banner help drive technology and data-enabled business transformation for EY clients.
 We continue to bring the best of EY (service lines, sector knowledge and our ecosystem of alliances) to meet clients’ increasingly complex needs, particularly around their transformation challenges, and help them adjust to a fast-changing and dynamic world.

 A record year

-Measuring and reporting on our progress, beyond the financial results, is an important way for us to hold the organization accountable to the EY purpose, strategy, ambition and the individual commitments we make to colleagues, clients and society.
+Measuring and reporting on our progress, beyond the financial results, is an important way for us to hold the organisation accountable to the EY purpose, strategy, ambition and the individual commitments we make to colleagues, clients and society.
 It also shows us where we need to improve.

-In this year’s Value Realized report, we share stories of our far-reaching global impact and the value we are creating — for 365,000 EY people worldwide, for clients in every sector and geography and for the communities in which we live and work.
+In this year’s Value Realised report, we share stories of our far-reaching global impact and the value we are creating — for 365,000 EY people worldwide, for clients in every sector and geography and for the communities in which we live and work.

-This year we also expanded our reporting on progress toward realizing that value by incorporating increased environmental, social and governance (ESG) disclosures; using the World Economic Forum’s International Business Council (WEF-IBC) Stakeholder Capitalism Metrics as well as the United Nations Global Compact (UNGC); and the United Nations Sustainable Development Goals (UN SDGs).
+This year we also expanded our reporting on progress toward realising that value by incorporating increased environmental, social and governance (ESG) disclosures; using the World Economic Forum’s International Business Council (WEF-IBC) Stakeholder Capitalism Metrics as well as the United Nations Global Compact (UNGC); and the United Nations Sustainable Development Goals (UN SDGs).
 I am pleased that EY continues to be a participant in the UNGC, and in this report I reaffirm our commitment toward its Ten Principles.

 Taken together, EY is in a position of great strength and I’m so proud of all that we have achieved.

 We have an exciting future ahead.
-As announced at the beginning of September, EY leaders reached the decision to move forward with partner votes to separate into two distinct organizations.
+As announced at the beginning of September, EY leaders reached the decision to move forward with partner votes to separate into two distinct organisations.
 One would be a simplified, more agile global network of multidisciplinary member firms committed to assurance, tax and advisory services with all the capabilities required to deliver high-quality audits, serve the public interest, and focus on the CFO agenda and sustainability.
-The other would be a new global corporate organization comprising Consulting, the majority of Tax, Strategy and Transactions, and managed services focused on clients’ growth, risk, and transformation agendas, enabled by technology.
+The other would be a new global corporate organisation comprising Consulting, the majority of Tax, Strategy and Transactions, and managed services focused on clients’ growth, risk, and transformation agendas, enabled by technology.
 Partner votes, held over the course of FY23, will determine whether we move forward.

 We recommended taking this bold step because we believe this is the way we can better serve EY people, clients, and broader stakeholders in a once-in-a-generation opportunity to redefine the future of professional services.